Art Murakowski

 Arthur Raymond Murakowski (March 15, 1925 – September 13, 1985) was an American professional football player.
 He played fullback for the Northwestern University football team from 1946 to 1949.
 He was selected as a first-team All-American and won the Chicago Tribune Silver Football trophy in 1948 as the most valuable player in the Big Ten Conference.
 He played professional football for the Detroit Lions in 1951 and served as an Indiana state legislator and civil servant from 1954 to 1985.

-Early years
+Early life

 Murakowski was born in East Chicago, Indiana, in 1925.
 He attended East Chicago's Washington High School where he won four varsity letters in football and was selected as an Indiana all-state fullback.
 He also won a letter in track and field as a shot putter.
 Murakowski played on a Washington High School team that also featured future Northwestern teammates Alex Sarkisian and Ed Nemeth.
 The Los Angeles Times described Murakowski's high school play as follows: "Virtually as big then as now Murakowski was one of those battering-ram, interference-follow me fullbacks in high school.
 It must have been some fearsome!"